Kimmy Dora: Kambal sa Kiyeme: Plot

-Kimmy and Dora GoDongHae are the identical twin daughters of wealthy conglomerate chairman, Luisito GoDongHae.
-Kimmy is an intelligent high-ranking employee in her father’s company with a combative, ill-tempered personality, while Dora is sweet, naïve, and dimwitted.
-While on the road, Dora adopts a stray dog and names it Mikky, much to her sister’s annoyance.
-When Kimmy becomes extremely jealous that Johnson, an employee she is infatuated with, has feelings for Dora, Kimmy takes Mikky and abandons him in the middle of nowhere out of spite.
-This leads to an intense argument between the twins which soon turns physical, and causes Luisito to suffer a heart attack.
+Kimmy and Dora GoDongHae are identical twin daughters of wealthy businessman Luisito GoDongHae.
+Kimmy is a sharp, high-ranking employee in her father's company with a fiery personality, while Dora is sweet, naïve, and not very bright.
+On a trip, Dora adopts a stray dog named Mikky, which annoys Kimmy.
+When Kimmy learns that Johnson, an employee she likes, has feelings for Dora, she becomes jealous and, out of spite, abandons Mikky in a remote area.
+This leads to a heated argument between the sisters that turns physical, causing their father, Luisito, to suffer a heart attack.

-Recovering in the hospital, Luisito decides to give Dora majority ownership of the company in his will, believing Kimmy will be able to survive on her own.
-Feeling this to be unfair, Kimmy discusses with her lawyer, Harris, and inadvertently orders a hit on Dora while yelling at her maid to kill a cockroach.
+While recovering in the hospital, Luisito decides to give Dora majority ownership of the company in his will, thinking Kimmy can manage on her own.
+Feeling this is unfair, Kimmy consults with her lawyer, Harris, and, in a fit of anger, unintentionally orders a contract killing on Dora while shouting at her maid to kill a cockroach.

-At their father’s birthday party, Kimmy locks Dora in the bathroom and disguises herself as her twin so she can meet with Johnson.
-Three men hired by Harris mistake Kimmy for Dora, kidnap her, and take her to the countryside.
+At their father’s birthday party, Kimmy locks Dora in the bathroom and disguises herself as her twin to meet with Johnson.
+However, three men hired by Harris mistake Kimmy for Dora, kidnap her, and take her to the countryside.

-Kimmy manages to escape and is taken in by local farmer, Barry.
-Kimmy soon bonds with the locals and Barry, for whom she develops feelings.
-Meanwhile, to keep the company running and to not further distress Luisito, Johnson trains Dora to act like Kimmy and pretend to be her until she can be found.
-Struggling at first, Dora eventually becomes a successful stand-in for her older sister.
+Kimmy escapes and is taken in by a local farmer named Barry, where she bonds with him and the locals, developing feelings for Barry.
+Meanwhile, to keep the company running and avoid upsetting Luisito further, Johnson trains Dora to impersonate Kimmy.
+Although Dora struggles at first, she eventually becomes a convincing stand-in for her sister.

-After a successful press conference, Luisito overhears Johnson and Dora and finds out about their ruse.
-He alerts the police who soon arrest Harris.
-After saying goodbye to Barry and getting on a bus to take her home, Kimmy narrowly escapes the kidnappers again and they are arrested by the police.
+After a successful press conference, Luisito overhears Johnson and Dora and discovers their ruse.
+He alerts the police, leading to Harris's arrest.
+Kimmy, saying goodbye to Barry, boards a bus to return home but narrowly escapes the kidnappers once more, and they are eventually arrested by the police.

-Upon learning that Dora is impersonating her, Kimmy rushes to the company building and confronts her, accusing Dora of having her kidnapped.
-The ensuing brawl between the twins leads to the roof where they are surrounded by the police who are there to arrest Kimmy but are confused by the twins wearing the same outfit.
-Both sisters insist that they are Dora and the other is Kimmy.
-Luisito arrives and explains Harris’s misunderstanding, whereupon Kimmy surrenders herself.
+Upon discovering that Dora is impersonating her, Kimmy rushes to the company building and confronts Dora, accusing her of having her kidnapped.
+The argument escalates into a fight that leads them to the roof, where police arrive to arrest Kimmy but are confused by the twins wearing identical outfits.
+Both sisters claim to be Dora, insisting the other is Kimmy.
+Luisito arrives and explains Harris's misunderstanding, causing Kimmy to finally surrender.

 The issue is resolved with Harris and the kidnappers going to jail.
-Back at her office, Luisito reveals to Kimmy that he plans to move to the United States with Dora, and tells Kimmy how much he appreciates her and what she’s done for the company.
-While taking time to reflect on her own, Kimmy finds Mikky and takes him home.
-Kimmy apologizes to Dora, the two reconcile, and Dora and their father decide not to move after all.
+Back at the office, Luisito tells Kimmy he plans to move to the United States with Dora and expresses his appreciation for everything Kimmy has done for the company.
+While reflecting on her own, Kimmy finds Mikky and takes him home.
+She then apologizes to Dora, and the two reconcile.
+In the end, Dora and Luisito decide not to move after all.